Recombination hotspot

 Recombination hotspots are regions in a genome that exhibit elevated rates of recombination relative to a neutral expectation.
 The recombination rate within hotspots can be hundreds of times that of the surrounding region.
 Recombination hotspots result from higher DNA break formation in these regions, and apply to both mitotic and meiotic cells.
 This appellation can refer to recombination events resulting from the uneven distribution of programmed meiotic double-strand breaks.

 Meiotic recombination

-Meiotic recombination through crossing over is thought to be a mechanism by which a cell promotes correct segregation of homologous chromosomes and repair of DNA damages.
+Meiotic recombination through crossing over is thought to be a mechanism by which a cell promotes correct segregation of homologous chromosomes and the repair of DNA damages.
 Crossing over requires a DNA double-stranded break followed by strand invasion of the homolog and subsequent repair.
 Initiation sites for recombination are usually identified by mapping crossing over events through pedigree analysis or through analysis of linkage disequilibrium.
 Linkage disequilibrium has identified more than 30,000 hotspots within the human genome.
 In humans, the average number of crossover recombination events per hotspot is one crossover per 1,300 meioses, and the most extreme hotspot has a crossover frequency of one per 110 meioses.